-The proposed alternatives for changes to the processing cap for the MS sector would allow for as few as one to two MS processing entities to process the entirety of the allocation.
-During Council discussion in March 2021, the question was raised about the consideration of excessive shares by making the processing cap unlimited.
-The Council may want to consider this in selecting the PPA and if it comports with National Standard 4 that outlines the factors for consideration in making allocations:
+The proposed alternatives for changes to the processing cap for the MS sector could allow for as few as one to two MS processing entities to process the entirety of the allocation.
+During Council discussion in March 2021 and September 2021, the question was raised if increasing the processing cap to a higher amount or removing it as under the PPA would result in excessive shares.
+National Standard 4 states that